 Bucharest is known as a buzzing city, but the pace tends to slow down a bit during the summer.
 Still, Bucharest’s lively restaurants and bars are always ready to welcome thirsty visitors.

-As the sunset starts to set in, we recommend heading towards Bucharest’s Old Town, a historic area which has something for everyone.
+As the sunset starts to set in, we recommend heading towards Bucharest’s Old Town, a historic area that has something for everyone.

 The area is packed with charming pubs and bars which offer beer on tap and an interesting, vibrant environment to enjoy them.
 You’ll get to interact with locals and get a sense of the vibe of the city after sunset.

-And if you’re looking drink specialty coffee, a delicious home-made lemonade, or have a delicious brunch, then you should check Dianei 4.
-It’s a place situated a couple of minutes walk from University Square.
+And if you’re looking to drink specialty coffee, a delicious home-made lemonade, or have a delicious brunch, then you should check Dianei 4.
+It’s a place situated a couple of minute’s walk from University Square.
 The terrace is incredibly peaceful and cooling, which makes it perfect for hot summer days.

 Go on an Evening Tour of the City and Enjoy a Traditional Dinner